Key Points

 Compare Data Sets - ANOVA

-The F ratio 12.57 is larger than the F crit value 3.68.
+The F ratio of 12.57 is larger than the F crit value of 3.68.
 Mark is a better bowler.
 The difference between him and the other two bowlers is statistically significant.
 Excel automatically calculated the average, the variance – which is the standard deviation, s, squared – and the essential probability information instantly.
-You can use this technique to compare physicians, nurses, hospital lengths of stay, revenue, expense, supply cost, days in accounts receivable or any other factor of interest.
+You can use this technique to compare physicians, nurses, hospital lengths of stay, revenue, expense, supply cost, days in accounts receivable, or any other factor of interest.

 The Graphic ANOVA